Kathie Lee Gifford Announces Her Official Last Day With The ‘Today Show’

 — Kathie Lee and Hoda (@klgandhoda) February 25, 2019

-As previously reported by the Inquisitr, Kathie Lee shared with her viewers that she would be leaving the today show in December of last year.
+As previously reported by the Inquisitr, Kathie Lee shared with her viewers that she would be leaving The Today Show in December of last year.

 “I have something to share with everybody, and it’s bittersweet, as these things always are.
 I’ve been here almost 11 years — thought I would stay here one year.
 Something happened along the way: I fell in love with a beautiful Egyptian goddess.
 And now, when it’s our 11th anniversary I’m going to be leaving The Today Show,” she said in her emotional announcement.